raspberrypilearning/relax-stretch/en/step_4.md

 The `2` in `say`{:class="block3looks"} `breathe in` `for`{:class="block3looks"} `2` `seconds`{:class="block3looks"} tells Scratch how long to show the speech bubble on the Stage.

-Now, add another costume change with some accompanying text.
+Now, within the `repeat`{:class="block3events"} loop, add another costume change with some accompanying text.

 --- task ---